The writers at Griboedov's

 English > Characters > Moscow characters > The writers at Gridoedov's

-Further that night are prominently present on the dancing floor: the poetess Tamara Polumesyats, Zhukopov the novelist, the beautiful Semeikina-Gall, an architect, Dragunsky and Cherdakchi, the writer Johann from Kronstadt and a certain Vitya Kuftik from Rostov, apparently a stage director.
-And also the most eminent representatives of the poetry section of MASSOLIT - Baboonov, Blasphemsky, Sweetkin, Smatchstik and Addphina Buzdyak are mentioned.
+Further that night are prominently present on the dancing floor: the poetess Tamara Polumesyats, the novelist Zhukopov, the beautiful Semeikina-Gall, an architect, Dragunsky and Cherdakchi, the writer Johann from Kronstadt and a certain Vitya Kuftik from Rostov, apparently a stage director.
+And also the most eminent representatives of the poetry section of Massolit - Baboonov, Blasphemsky, Sweetkin, Smatchstik and Addphina Buzdyak are mentioned.

 Glukharev - Глухарев - black grouse